 Stealth air superiority fighters.
 Invisible to radar... well, depends on distance, radar's type and wavelength.
 VHF and HF radars can detect them at tactically useful ranges.
 IRST can detect them as well, and are passive - so if stealth fighter uses IRST to detect the enemy, it looses any advantage in detection range and if it uses radar, it is detected by enemy radar warners.
 They are also heavier and typically carry less payload than comparable non-stealth fighters (compare F-22 and F-15, F-35 and F-16, PAK FA and Su-27), as well as very costly and very hard to maintain.

 There was once a drill bit which drilled square holes (the cross-section was a Reuleaux triangle, a rounded triangle of constant diameter).
 The trouble with it was, it needed a template to be affixed to the drilling site and a special floating chuck to spin the bit.
 For most purposes, drilling a circular hole (or set of holes) and sawing/filing out the rest is a lot more practical.

-The firearm itself.
-It took three hundred years after their development before they were considered battle worth and another four hundred after that before they finally replaced the bow and arrow.
+The firearm itself for a long time.
+It took over a century after their development before they were considered battleworthy and another century-plus after that before they fully replaced the bow and arrow.
 The cannon earned its keep much quicker.